Need to know

-If a landlord and tenant have a dispute, the first step is for the two sides to communicate about the situation and try to work out a solution that both sides can live with.
-If an agreement is reached, make sure it is in writing.
-If an agreement cannot be reached, the tenant or landlord should make sure the problem has been written down in a letter and given to the other side.
-It is important to have problems documented because then the person will be able to prove that the issue was brought to the other side’s attention.
-Where an agreement cannot be reached, the Residential Tenancies Act sets out what remedies the landlord or tenant can apply for.
+If a landlord and tenant have a dispute, the first step is for the two sides to communicate about the situation.
+They should try to work out a solution that both sides can live with.
+If they reach a solution, they should make sure it is in writing.
+However, if they cannot reach a solution, the tenant or landlord should make sure they write down their problem and give it to the other side.
+It is important to document problems.
+That way, the person can prove that they brought the issue to the other side’s attention.
+Where the parties cannot resolve a dispute, the Residential Tenancies Act sets out what remedies the landlord or tenant can apply for.

-If a landlord breaches the residential tenancy agreement or the responsibilities listed in the Residential Tenancies Act, a tenant can apply to Provincial Court or the Residential Tenancy Dispute Resolution Service for one of the following remedies:
+If a landlord breaches the residential tenancy agreement or the responsibilities under the Residential Tenancies Act, a tenant can apply to Alberta Court of Justice Civil or the Residential Tenancy Dispute Resolution Service for one of the following remedies:

 3. Compensation.
 The tenant can make an application for compensation for the cost of doing things that the landlord should have done (for example, repairs to the unit).